dslucia/nginxworkshopprep/README.md

 ### Accept the self-signed cert, and your username and password will be `user` and `user`.
 (This is *not* your email & UDF password.)
 ![Non F5](images/useruser.png "rogerroger")

+### If you cant connect to the Jumphost, _remember to shut off your VPN_, or join a non-proxied network (sometimes a guest network in the office will work).

 ### For machines running Windows and attached to a domain, Windows will helpfully attempt to use your domain creds to log in, and you'll see:
 ![Non F5](images/domaincreds.png "everyone has credentials.com email accounts right?")